External Exam Style Question Generators

 Approach

-Use publicly available QCAA materials as reference points and iterate on prompt design until the GPT could produce useful external-exam-style practice questions.
+Use public QCAA materials as references, then iterate prompts until outputs were consistently useful as external-exam-style practice questions.

 Tools Used